 Not only is this sensitivity a symptom, it also exacerbates other symptoms.

-Given the climbing temperatures, everyone should be cautious, stay hydrated, and rest as needed.
+Given the increasing temperatures, everyone should be cautious, stay hydrated, and rest as needed.
 If you or a loved one has MS, please remember these suggestions from the National Multiple Sclerosis Society to ease the effect of the heat:

-· Stay in an air-conditioned environment during stretches of extreme heat and humidity.
+· Stay in an air-conditioned area during stretches of extreme heat and humidity.
 If an air conditioner is required to help minimize the symptoms of MS, the cost of these units may be tax deductible if the practitioner has written a prescription for it.

 · Use cooling products such as vests, neck wraps, and bandanas, during exercise or outdoor activity, or pre- and post-cool.